Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 1. Integrated 'Click-Through' installer, more familiar to end-users
 2. All development in VB.Net, using Microsoft Visual Studio 2022
-3. No third-party libraries, or utilies required
+3. No third-party libraries or utilities required
-4.
+4. Coding style to support infrequent developers
+5. Fully-functional, integrated deliverable which can be studied and modified as required.